diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/implementation/AI_Ad_Studio.md

 # Engineering Vision Specification: AI Ad Studio

-## 1. Core Philosophy: "The Propaganda Engine"
+## 1. Core Philosophy: "The  Engine"

 This module is the chamber where intent is given a voice that can move mountains.
 It is a studio not for advertisements, but for proclamations.
 It uses the power of generative video to transmute a whisper of will—a single line of text—into a powerful, resonant narrative that can be broadcast to the world.